mdapm9di/WebParser/README.md

 # WebParser

 A cross-platform desktop application for parsing websites built with Electron (Frontend) and Python/Flask (Backend).
 Extract text, images, and video data from web pages using CSS selectors with an intuitive GUI interface.
-Now with enhanced JavaScript rendering support through Playwright.
+Features enhanced JavaScript rendering support through Playwright and improved UI/UX design.

 ![screenshot](https://github.com/mdapm9di/WebParser/blob/main/preview.jpg)

 ## Appeal to all
 This app is a personal project that I am creating for myself.
 I would be happy if it was useful to someone else, and I am always open to suggestions on how to improve it.
 Any help and constructive criticism is most welcome

-## Technology Stack
-- **Frontend:** Electron, HTML5, SCSS/CSS3, JS (ES6+), Axios
-- **Backend:** Python 3.8+, Flask, BeautifulSoup4, Requests, Playwright, Langdetect, Chardet
-- **Development Tools:** Node.js & npm, Sass, Concurrently, Wait-on, Electron Builder

 ## Features

-- **Desktop GUI** - Native application experience with dark theme UI
+- **Modern Dark UI** - Redesigned interface with improved visual aesthetics
+- **Dual Parsing Engine** - Choose between fast Requests mode or Playwright for JavaScript-heavy sites
 - **Multi-URL Processing** - Parse multiple websites simultaneously
 - **Flexible Selectors** - Extract elements by tag, class, or ID
 - **Multiple Data Types** - Support for text, images, and video content
-- **Dual Parsing Modes** - Choose between fast Requests mode or Playwright for JavaScript-heavy sites
-- **Smart Language Detection** - Automatic Russian language encoding correction
+- **Smart Encoding Detection** - Automatic UTF-8 encoding and Russian language support
 - **Export Options** - Save results as JSON or CSV
 - **Media Downloading** - Automatically download images and videos
 - **Auto-Save Functionality** - Results are automatically organized in dated folders